Social Security Sees 'Dramatic Increase' in New Filers: Should You Claim Early?

 With concerns about funding shortfalls and DOGE disruption, more Americans than usual are filing to collect Social Security benefits, and at younger ages.

-Social Security has been in the spotlight ever since the Department of Government Efficiency began searching for waste and fraud in several government agencies, including the Social Security Administration (SSA).
+Social Security has been in the spotlight ever since the Department of Government Efficiency (DOGE) began searching for waste and fraud in several government agencies, including the Social Security Administration (SSA).

 Add concerns that the Social Security trust fund is running out of money to the mix, and many Americans are worried about their future benefits.

-So much so that the SSA reported in late April that it has seen a "dramatic increase" in the number of Americans filing for initial Social Security benefits since January.
+The SSA reported in late April that it has seen a "dramatic increase" in the number of Americans filing for initial Social Security benefits since January.
 This increase is across age groups and from high earners to low-income workers.

 Sign up for Kiplinger’s Free E-Newsletters